MLTheoryGT/AdversarialBoostingNeuralNets/notes-todo.md

 - TODO
     * Test the scripts with adversarially robust weak learner
     * Figure out how to adversarially attack an ensemble

+# Jan 26 2021
+- Hypothesis: correlation between the amount the ensemble's acc increases as we add weak learners and the distance between train and val for each weak learner